DCC-EX/EX-SensorCAM/README.md

 https://github.com/limengdu/SeeedStudio-XIAO-ESP32S3-Sense-camera

 ### Camera Module
 OV2640 camera module with 120 mm wire is used raplacing the OV2640 camera module attached in XIAO ESP32 S3 Sense.
-It is to install a camera on front of the box car and XIAO ESP32 S3 Sense　module on the other side of car.
+It is to install a camera on the front of the box car and XIAO ESP32 S3 Sense module on the other side of car so that USB-C connector is exposed to the back side of the box car.

 The OV2640 module I used was obtained from form Amazon here. https://www.amazon.com/gp/product/B08XLWLGG6/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

 ### Wiring
+The additioinal wiring mades in the system were.
+DC input from 3.7V battery
+An external LED connection.
+The LED works as a headlight of the car.

+### Battery
+A 3.7V Lithium-Ion battery is used to supply a power to the modules.
+As XIAO ESP32 S3 Sense hasa charging circuit to the Lithium-Ion battery, it is possible to charge it by USB power input.
+A 350 mAh battery can operate the video transmission for about 15 min.

+### USB port
+USB port with USB-C connector faces to the rear wall of the box car.
+It is mainly to install a new sketch to the processor, but it can be used to input power to the processor as well as charge the 3.7V battery.
+In future, I want to supply 5V DC power through the USB port from a track power.

 ## Installation to a Box Car
 ### Box Car for the installation